Shifting the Burden to the Intervenor

 Two balancing loops compete to solve the problem:

-1.The team solves it itself through the hard, slow buildup of its own skills.
+1.The team solves it itself through clear, slower buildup of its own skills.

 2.The intervenor solves it for the team through a fast symptomatic fix.